Giga Chikadze: Ultimate Fighting Championship

-Giga Chikadze would sign a four-fight contract with the UFC and would be scheduled to make his UFC debut against fellow Contender Series fighter Mike Davis at UFC Fight Night 160 in Copenhagen, Denmark.
+Chikadze would sign a four-fight contract with the UFC and would be scheduled to make his UFC debut against fellow Contender Series fighter Mike Davis at UFC Fight Night 160 in Copenhagen, Denmark.
 However, Davis would pull out of the fight due to health issues and would be replaced by Brandon Davis in a short-notice bout.
 After three rounds passed, the fight would be declared a split draw, but due to a scoring error made by one of the judges of the bout, the outcome would be corrected to a split decision victory for Chikadze.

 Chikadze would make his next UFC appearance on the preliminary card of UFC 248 against featherweight Jamall Emmers.
 Chikadze would earn a razor-thin split decision victory over Emmers after the bout had ended.

 Chikadze, once again, would be scheduled to face Mike Davis on 16 May 2020 at UFC on ESPN 8.
 However, Davis would pull out of the bout due to a weight cut-related illness and would be replaced by promotional newcomer Irwin Rivera.
 Chikadze would win the fight by unanimous decision.

 Chikadze was scheduled to face Alex Caceres on 29 August 2020 at UFC Fight Night 175.
 However, Chikadze withdrew from the bout due to tested positive for COVID-19 and he was replaced by promotional newcomer Kevin Croom.

 Chikadze faced Omar Morales on 11 October 2020 at UFC Fight Night 179.
 He won the fight via unanimous decision despite knocking Morales down in the final round.

 Chikadze faced promotional newcomer Jamey Simmons on 7 November 2020 at UFC on ESPN 17.
 He won the fight via technical knockout in round one.
 This win earned him the Performance of the Night award.

 Chikadze faced Cub Swanson on 1 May 2021 at UFC on ESPN 23.
 He won the bout in the first round via technical knockout after catching Swanson with a kick to the liver.
 This win earned him the Performance of the Night bonus award.

 Chikadze faced Edson Barboza on 28 August 2021 at UFC on ESPN 30.
 He won the back-and-forth fight via technical knockout in round three.
 This win earned him the Performance of the Night award.